Skip to main content

 1. Generates CA certificates (if not already present)

-2. Creates a scaffold cordon.yaml
+2. Creates a scaffold cordon.toml

 Your existing .env is backed up to .env.cordon.bak before any changes are made.
+To run cordon as a background service, run cordon service install after setup (add --scope user if you set up Codex with --scope user).

 Remove the setup